'It's insurrection' Biden says, as Trump supporters storm U.S. Capitol

 The certification in Congress, normally a formality, had been expected to stretch for several hours as some Republican lawmakers mounted an effort to reject some state tallies, starting with Arizona.

-Republicans and Democrats, who had been bitterly divided over that effort, both called on protesters to stand down.
+Republicans and Democrats, who had been bitterly divided over that effort, both called on the Trump supporters to stand down.

 “This is un-American and this has to stop,” said House Republican leader Kevin McCarthy, a Trump ally who supported the Republican effort to challenge the results.